Garden and Kitchen Teacher

-- Prior teaching experience required.
+- One-two years prior teaching experience.
 This may include formal teaching positions, FoodCorps service, camp counseling, and youth development experience.

-- Experience working in an urban public school setting preferred.
+- Experience working in an urban public school setting.

 - Strong commitment to a teaching philosophy that values students, is adaptive to different learning styles, and empowers students to become active participants in their schools and communities.

 - A demonstrated commitment to an organizational culture that supports diversity, equity, and inclusion.